theBenForce/data-migration/plugins/drivers/aurora-rds/README.md

 ### query

-> Executes a query against the database, returning an `Observable`
+> Executes a query against the database, returning a rxjs `Observable`

 #### Arguments